JeroenVdb/homebridge-daikin-cloud/README.md

 ### Get config parameters

 The following parameters are required:
-- Client ID
+- clientId
-- Client Secret
+- clientSecret
-- Redirect URI
+- callbackServerExternalAddress
-- Port
+- callbackServerPort

 First 2 values you will get when you set up your App in the Daikin Europe Developer Portal.
-The last 2 values are the Redirect URI and port where the Daikin Cloud API will send the tokens to.
+The last 2 values make the Redirect URI where the Daikin
+Cloud API will send the tokens to.

 #### Create an App in the Daikin Europe Developer Portal

 1. Go to https://developer.cloud.daikineurope.com/
 2. In the upper right corner click your name and select "My Apps"
 3. Click "+ New App"
-4. Fill in your application name, auth strategy (Onecta OIDC) and redirect URI (see "The Redirect URI and port" below)
+4. Fill in your application name, auth strategy (Onecta OIDC) and redirect URI (see "callbackServerExternalAddress and callbackServerPort" below)
 5. Click create

 You will receive a Client ID and Client Secret (keep it with you, you'll only see it once).
 The Redirect URI is the one you entered in step 4.

-#### The Redirect URI and port
+#### callbackServerExternalAddress and callbackServerPort

 This plugin uses daikin-controller-cloud.
 This package will set up a small https server where the Authentication flow will finish, so it can get the required tokens.
-Because the server is running in our Homebridge instance this URI domain will match the one of your Homebridge instance, the port is any free port.
+Because the server is running in our Homebridge instance the callbackServerExternalAddress will match the one of your Homebridge instance, the port is any free port.

-For example is you are running Homebridge on a Raspberry Pi with IP `192.168.0.160` and port `51826`, the Redirect URI will be `https://192.168.0.160:51827`.
+For example is you are running Homebridge on a Raspberry Pi with IP `192.168.0.160` and port `51826`, the callbackServerExternalAddress will be `192.168.0.160`.
-The port will be `51827` (or any other free port).
+The callbackServerPort can be `51827` (or any other free port).
+Once you have both you can also construct the Redirect URI you need to configure your Daikin
+app: `https://<callbackServerExternalAddress>:<callbackServerPort>`.
+For this example: `https://192.168.0.160:51826`

 ## Fan speed